 Pinson, Tilmon lead No. 12 Missouri to OT win over TCU

-COLUMBIA, Mo.
-(AP) Xavier Pinson scored a career-best 36 points, Jeremiah Tilmon had a career-high 33 and No. 12 Missouri beat TCU 102-98 in overtime Saturday in the SEC/Big 12 Challenge.
+COLUMBIA, Mo. — Xavier Pinson scored a career-best 36 points, Jeremiah Tilmon had a career-high 33 and No. 12 Missouri beat TCU 102-98 in overtime Saturday in the SEC/Big 12 Challenge.

 The Tigers (11-3) trailed by 12 with less than five minutes left in regulation.
 Missouri, which was one of the nation’s worst 3-point shooting teams coming into the day, rallied behind Pinson’s outside shooting.
 He went 8 for 13 from beyond the arc, including a deep 3 with 3.9 seconds left that tied it at 89.